Trillbit-Inc/Tb-knowles/README.md

 ![Serial Port Setup](IA611-SAMD21-DEMO/Documents/images/tera_term_terminal_setting.jpg)

 # Flash the Demo Binary
-For convenience, the demo binary is located at Binfiles/IA611-SAMD21-DEMO.bin
+The demo binary is located at Binfiles/IA611-SAMD21-DEMO.bin

 Connect the *DEBUG USB* port of the board to PC with a micro USB cable.
 On Windows OS, File explorer will open up showing the *XPLAINED* drive contents.